nanobox-io/nanobox-guides/articles/elixir/phoenix/preview-your-app.md

 #### Phoenix 1.3 PORT environment variable

-In Phoenix v1.3 and up, the `PORT` environment variable must be set when running when in production.
+In Phoenix v1.3 and up, the `PORT` environment variable must be set when running in production.
 Before staging the nanobox app in a `dry-run`, set this variable with:

 ```bash
 nanobox evar add dry-run PORT=8080